apnadkarni/blt/man/graph.rst

     .g pen configure "activeLine" -color green

 You can create and use several pens.
-To create a pen, invoke the pen component and its create operation.
+To create a pen, invoke the **pen create** operation.

 ::